 Wholesale: Multichannel Selling Meets Omnichannel Strategy

-Adding a wholesale sales channel is an effective strategy to increase sales without increasing marketing spend, and adding a B2B sales channel evolves your multichannel selling strategy to an omnichannel strategy.
+Adding a wholesale channel is an effective strategy to increase sales without increasing marketing spend.
+Adding a B2B sales channel also evolves your multichannel selling strategy to an omnichannel strategy.
 This low-risk sales channel will allow you to take advantage of a reseller’s established loyal customer base and will act as a revenue driver to support your D2C channel growth.
-Establishing partnerships with national and international resellers will expand your business to new markets without any upfront capital investment.

 Online resellers can be another lucrative avenue for your wholesale channel, and can quickly push your products into new markets with little risk by capitalizing on the reach of your reselling partners.
 You’ll be selling your products to resellers at a steep discount, so you may want to consider having a minimum order quantity to ensure that wholesale orders will be large enough to offset the discount and drive revenue.
 If your products sell well, resellers will be likely to make regular large volume orders to keep your items in stock, giving you a consistent revenue stream to support even further growth.